BimberLab/RIRA/README.md

 ## Rhesus Immunome Reference Atlas (RIRA): A multi-tissue single-cell landscape of immune cells

-Code for utility of RIRA such as classification of cell types/phenotypes

 ## Table of Contents
 * [Overview](#overview)
 * [Example Usage](#usage)